Seven assembly bypolls in six states on Nov 3: EC | Politics

 Bypolls to seven vacant assembly seats spread across six states will be held on November 3, the Election Commission announced on Monday.

-Bypolls will be held on two seats -- Mokama and Gopalganj -- of Bihar , Andheri (East) of Maharashtra, Adampur of Haryana, Munugode of Telangana, Gola Gorakhnath of Uttar Pradesh, and Dhamnagar of Odisha.
+Bypolls will be held on two seats -- Mokama and Gopalganj -- of Bihar , Andheri (East) of Maharashtra, Adampur of Haryana, Munugode of Telangana, Gola Gorakhnath of Uttar Pradesh, and Dhamnagar of Odisha, it said.

-The notification for the bypolls will be issued on October 7, the EC said.

 The counting of votes will take place on November 6, the poll panel said in a statement.